 2. Redesign Home and Landing Pages

-Sometimes, an entire redesign of your WooCommerce shop’s home and landing pages are needed to get an increase in conversions.
+Sometimes, an entire redesign of your WooCommerce shop’s home and landing pages is needed to get an increase in conversions.

 Here’s a look at some of the most helpful design tips for boosting eCommerce conversions:

-And always A/B test any design changes you make to your WooCommerce shop.
-This will show you what design changes are helping your conversions rates the most.
+And consider A/B testing any design changes you make to your WooCommerce shop.
+This will show you what design changes are most helping your conversion rates.

 3. Make your WooCommerce Shop Searchable